WiseGuru/Community-Digital-Garden-Docs/bugs-and-fixes/troubleshooting-digital-gardens.md

 > Below are steps you should take ***BEFORE*** asking for help. ***Following this guide*** will get your site up and running faster, and if you need help, ***will get you better help sooner***.

-## 00. The Digital Garden Pipeline
+## 00. The Digital Garden Publication Pipeline
 Let's review the publication pipeline for your Obsidian Digital Garden.
 Each stop is a place to look for typos, warnings, or problems.
 1. Create content on Obsidian
 	1. Set correct file properties